Wilson, North Carolina: Economy

 Wilson is the birthplace of Branch Banking and Trust Corporation, now Truist Financial.
 Now headquartered in Charlotte, North Carolina, Truist Financial is among Wilson County's top employers, with around 2,000 people working in various financial services.

 Bridgestone Americas operates a plant in Wilson that employs more than 1,800 people who make radial tires for cars and light trucks.
 Bridgestone recently completed a 6-year, $250 million renovation of the plant, which was retooled to make run-flat passenger car tires that are sold in both the US and Japan.
-It recently marked 1 million man-hours without a lost-time accident.
+In 2014 the plant marked 1 million man-hours without a lost-time accident.

 Other large employers include Wilson County Schools; Wilson Medical Center; Smithfield Packing Co., pork products; UTC Aerospace Systems (formerly Kidde Aerospace and Defense before UTC's acquisition), aircraft fire protection systems; Sandoz, generic prescription drugs; Merck Manufacturing Division, pharmaceutical drugs; and Ardagh Group, glass containers.

 Largest employers

-According to the City's 2011 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the City's 2023 Comprehensive Annual Financial Report, the top employers in the city are:

 Sports

 Wilson is home to the Wilson Tobs of the Coastal Plain League, a collegiate summer baseball league.
 The Tobs play at Fleming Stadium in Wilson.
 The Tobs began play for the league's inaugural 1997 season.
 Wilson Speedway held 12 NASCAR Cup Series races between 1951 and 1960 as it was open at the county fairgrounds between 1934 and 1989.

+The Single-A Minor League Baseball team the Carolina Mudcats are expected to relocate to Wilson, following the 2025 Carolina League season.
+They will play at a new $75.5-million stadium near downtown, about 20 mi east of Five County Stadium, where they currently play in Zebulon, North Carolina.